narval-xyz/armory/apps/docs/docs/contributing/policy-engine-architecture.md

 The policy engine is built on the shoulders of the Open Policy Agent (OPA), a battle-tested multi purpose engine trusted by many organizations.
-The OPA core bunlded with the policy engine's artifact and it's considered a trusted component.
+The OPA core bundled with the policy engine's artifact and it's considered a trusted component.

-The policy engine layer, is responsible for encrypting and decrypting client data it stores.
+The policy engine layer is responsible for encrypting and decrypting client data it stores.
 When the engine server starts, it writes data to its storage backend.
 Since the storage backend lives outside the engine, it's considered untrusted so the engine will encrypt the data before it sends them to the